 Federal Actions Reviewed

-Analysis of results and challenges: State coordination while reviewing proposed federal actions is necessary to protect and advance state interests by presenting a consistent and unified response, in turn, developing a strong administrative record and preserving the state's standing to pursue legal challenges, when necessary.
+Analysis of results and challenges: Coordinated State review of proposed federal actions is necessary to protect and advance state interests.
+Presenting a consolidated State response also ensures a strong administrative record and better preserves the State's standing to pursue legal actions, when necessary.
 Without coordination, individual state agencies may selectively produce multiple, more narrowly focused comments, increasing potential for conflicting positions or information gaps.

 Target #1: Present and provide subject matter expertise at trainings, workshops, conferences, legislative hearings and local public meetings that address or affect specific state and federal actions or proposed development projects.

 Analysis of results and challenges: OPMP staff engages in public outreach as a means of communicating state interests on a variety of natural resource issues with a diverse group of stakeholders.
 Examples of outreach activities include:

 - Participation in public meetings, hearings, open houses, or other similar activities during project reviews.